top of page

 Lorna Omuodo is the founder and CEO of E-Moto Limited.
 She has taken the task of championing household cooking energy as an area of sustainable development for women in East Africa.
 She has introduced bioethanol into the market as a safe alternative to coal or kerosene.
 This has made daily food preparation much easier and cheaper, allowing cooks to save money on fuel.
 Lorna is an avid gardener and advises us on suitable bee forage.

 Hon.
-George Rianto Kimiti is the Director of Rian&Rani Ltd., a consultanting company for all matters concerning water, such as hydrogeological surveys, Environmental Impact Assessment, borehole design and installation. he volunteers his services to many organizations dealing with climate change and natural resources management.
+George Rianto Kimiti is the Director of Rian&Rani Ltd., a consultanting company for all matters concerning water, such as hydrogeological surveys, Environmental Impact Assessment, borehole design and installation.
+He volunteers his services to many organizations dealing with climate change and natural resources management.
 George has been very supportive in helping us to form local and international partnerships.

 OUR PARTNERS